-- 1 Push the drain hose as far as possible over the drain pipe connection. - 2 Tighten the metal clamp until the screw head is less than 4 mm from the metal clamp part. - 3 Check for water leaks (see "To check for water leaks" [> 58]). - 4 Wind the large sealing pad (= insulation) around the metal clamp and drain hose, and fix it with tie wraps. - 5 Connect the drain piping to the drain hose.
+- 1 Push the drain hose as far as possible over the drain pipe connection. - 2 Tighten the metal clamp until the screw head is less than 4 mm from the metal clamp part. - 3 Check for water leaks (see "To check for water leaks" [▶ 55]). - 4 Wind the large sealing pad (= insulation) around the metal clamp and drain hose, and fix it with tie wraps. - 5 Connect the drain piping to the drain hose.

-- a Drain pipe connection (attached to the unit)
+- Drain pipe connection (attached to the unit)

 - b Drain hose (accessory)

-- c Metal clamp (accessory)
+- Metal clamp (accessory)

-d Large sealing pad (accessor)
+- d Large sealing pad (accessory)

-- d Large sealing pad (accessory)e Drain piping (field supply)
+- e Drain piping (field supply)